What to bring to New Delhi

 • 2.
 LifeStraw Filter

-It’s very important in New Delhi to not drink water from the tap.
-However, when you bring a life straw feel free to drink water fresh from the source with its purifying and cleansing capabilities.
+It’s very important in India not to drink water from the tap.
+However, when you bring a high-quality filter, feel free to drink water fresh from the source since this awesome bottle gives you autonomy over your hydration.
+It removes viruses like E. Coli, harmful bacteria, sediment, pesticides, chlorine, and more.
 While buying water bottles is still best in New Delhi, feel at ease in emergency situations and feel safe knowing you won’t be getting ill from any dirty water.
+It’s a worthy investment in all of your future travel and health.

 • 3.
 Virtual Private Network (VPN)

-Whether you’re working on holiday or just looking to scroll through social media platforms, a VPN can keep your identification safe.
-The public WIFI in New Delhi can sometimes be a bit off or sketchy, and for your added security a VPN allows you to access personal accounts without worry.
-Search the web and keep your accounts secure in New Delhi!
+Whether you’re working on holiday or just looking to scroll through social media platforms, a VPN can keep your identity safe.
+The public WIFI in New Delhi can sometimes be a bit off or sketchy, and for your added security, a VPN allows you to access personal accounts without worry.
+Search the web and keep your accounts secure in New Delhi! will even help you to mitigate regional censorship in case you can’t access your favorite websites as you would back home.

 • 4.
 India Travel Adapter